cepthomas/Notr/README.md

 # Notr TODO doc

 Sublime Text markup syntax for coloring plain text files.
-Somewhat similar to markdown but not intended to be rendered into a pretty final form.
+The intention is to provide visual clues for things like sections, links, tables, lists, etc. The syntax is somewhat similar to markdown but this is not intended to be rendered into some pretty final form.

 Built for ST4 on Windows and Linux.